10 Things You Should Never Say to a Photographer

 7. Can You Make the Photo Black and White with Just This One Flower in Color?

-9. I Want to Edit These and Put Them on Facebook
+9. I Want to Edit These and Put Them on Facebook/Twitter.

 It is really messing with someone’s copyrighted material to do that.
 It isn’t far from rewriting Shakespeare and posting it as if it was your own.
 Don’t do it.
 Even if you think it is “advertising” for us, don’t do it.
-Besides, no matter what you do to the photo, after you have added light or color or anything else to a photo from a professional, we don’t want to claim it anymore.
+Besides, no matter what you do to the photo after you have added light or color or anything else to a photo from a professional, we don’t want to claim it anymore.
 Don’t bother to mention where you got the photo.
+You may think it looks great but it basically destroys the effect we artists were going for.
 We would rather no one thought we gave the photos to you looking like that!

 10. Where Are the Pictures of You at This Event?

-I love taking picture for myself and others.
+I love taking pictures of myself and others.
 I will probably continue even if I’m treated like the Paparazzi from time to time.
-As an artist I do get a little testy about certain unthinking things people say, but I’ll get over it.
+As an artist, I do get a little testy about certain unthinking things people say, but I’ll get over it.
 If you can think of other things you should never say to a photographer, I’d love to hear about it.